Banner image for Managing Team Members: Users and Roles

 Example use case:

-A business analyst generates an MCP API key for Claude Desktop.
-The AI agent can now access requirements using the analyst’s permissions, enabling semantic search and requirement analysis in conversational workflows.
+A business analyst configures Claude Code to connect to Catalio’s MCP endpoint.
+When Claude attempts to access requirements, the analyst is prompted to sign in via Auth0.
+After authentication, Claude can access requirements using the analyst’s permissions, enabling semantic search and requirement analysis in conversational workflows.

 User Status Lifecycle